vmagaziy/NumberGenerator/README.md

 ## Additional Notes

-* Appearance of application may be easily changed by tweaking so called brand colours
+* Appearance of application may be easily changed by tweaking brand colours
 * Style of carousel for numbers can also be easily changed by using different [iCarousel types](https://github.com/nicklockwood/iCarousel)
 * Number of generated numbers and their range can be changed easily as well